+- Press Quick StartTM.

-This action launches the Manual program.
-Calculations, such as calories used, are based on a 150-lb (68 kg), 35-year old individual.
-You can complete a workout using this program with default values, or you can change workout settings.
+- This action launches the Manual program.
+Calculations, such as calories used, are based on a 150-lb (68 kg), 35-year old person.

-Press one of the preset workout keys.
+- Press one of the preset workout buttons.

-When a user reaches the club time limit during a workout, the workout limit in minutes appears before the words CLUB TIME LIMIT REACHED, WORKOUT ENDING, appear in the upper text display.
+When a user reaches the club time limit during a workout, the words number MINUTE CLUB TIME LIMIT REACHED, WORKOUT ENDING (where number is the number of minutes set as the club time limit) appear in the text display.